jssql1234/docs-sqlacc/docs/usage/gst-and-sst/sst.md

 ### Refund of overpaid tax

-Any person who has overpaid or erroneously paid of sales tax, penalty, surcharge, fee; or If any person who has paid sales tax and then exemption or remission of sales tax has granted by Minister.
+Any person who has overpaid or erroneously paid of sales tax, penalty, surcharge, fee; or If any person who has paid sales tax and then exemption or remission of sales tax is granted by Minister.

 Claim to be made in form JKDM No. 2 within one year from the date of over payment or erroneously payment; or entitlement of refund.